-As a contemporary practice, TherapyWorks is pleased to offer private coaching to improve the personal and professional lives of our clients.
-As an alternative to couch-based counseling, SHIFT Coaching provides an innovative approach to change your life for the better.
-Through a fusion of emotional understanding and practical skill building, the fast moving effectiveness of coaching will allow you to identify intentional goals, achieve rewarding change and create sustainable results.
+As a contemporary practice, TherapyWorks is pleased to offer private coaching and mentoring to improve the personal and professional lives of our clients.
+As an alternative to couch-based counseling, our SHIFT program provides an innovative approach to changing your life for the better.
+Through a fusion of motivation and accountability, emotional understanding and practical skill building, the fast moving effectiveness of coaching will allow you to increase clarity and raise awareness, identify intentional goals, and ignite positive change for optimal potential and sustainable results.

-All coaching services offered by the SHIFT Program are meant to challenge and support you both personally and professionally.
+All coaching and mentoring services offered by the SHIFT Program are meant to challenge and support you both personally and professionally.
+The coaching relationship is collaborative – we invite you to ask questions, challenge yourself and share your insights as they develop.
 However, it is important to distinguish that coaching is not psychotherapy.
 Although commonalities exist, there are distinct differences between coaching and counseling services as described below.

 Coaching is the future-focused practice of partnering with clients in a thought-provoking, transformative and creative process that inspires them to maximize their personal and professional awareness, inspire discovery and growth and improve potential.